 - You can parameterize the selection using parameterized calculated members or measures.

-Report based Sorting Wizard vs Custom List Sort Logic
+Report based Sorting Wizard vs Sorting in a Custom List

 Users are sometimes confused by these 2 capabilities and how they interoperate.

 The Sort Wizard (and the 'Quick Sort') allow the user to sort the results of a query and save those settings into the report definition.
 Sorting steps added in Custom Lists designs are saved into the list definition, independent of its use in a report.
 Custom List sorting is therefore very useful for building highly specific, curated element lists that will be reused over and over, while sorts from a report are more ad-hoc in nature and usually deployed based on the needs of the specific report only.